ducky4life/ns-detag/README.md

 Logs in to another puppet on the nation page of the puppet that you want to log into

-Works with templated page, pressing the login key on the nation page of the puppet will take you to the World Assembly page
+Works with template-overall=none pages, pressing the login key on the nation page of the puppet will take you to the World Assembly page

 **Only works if you have the same password across your puppets**